-On 10 October 2017, the Fire Department of the Ministry of Public Security of China issued the Guiding Opinion on Advancing of the Building of "Smart Fire-Fighting" (Gong Xiao [2017] No. 297).
-According to the Guiding Opinion, by the end of 2018, remote monitoring systems that connect fire-fighting equipment shall be in place on all cities at prefecture level or above.
-For cities that have systems connecting the Internet of Things for fire-fighting equipment, more than 70% units which have high fire hazards and high-rises which are equipped with automatic fire equipment should be connected to the system by the end of 2017.
-By the end of 2018, all such units and high rises should be connected to the system.
+Fire safety forms an essential part of national public Security, and the development level of the fire protection industry is an important indicator of the level of national economic and social development.
+Fire protection products manufacturing is the foundation for the fire protection industry.
+According to the "Implementation Rules for Compulsory Product Certification" (《強制性產品認證實施規則》) promulgated by the Certification and Accreditation Administration of the PRC on 30 May 2014, fire protection products in China can be mainly divided into four major categories: fire extinguishing products, fire alarm products, fire protection products, and fire-fighting equipment products.
+At present, there are more than 5,000 fire-fighting product manufacturers in China which shows the large overall size of the fire protection industry.
+However, there is a lack of industry-leading enterprises showing relatively scattered market share occupied by each company and low industry concentration.
+China's GDP has maintained a relatively rapid growth rate in recent years; meanwhile the urbanization process has steadily advanced.
+As economic growth constantly invest in the construction of fire protection systems, the demand for fire protection products will continue to expand.
+The government at all levels attaches great importance to fire protection, the fire safety supervision system is gradually improved, and the public security awareness is enhanced, all of which create favourable conditions for the development of the fire protection industry.
+The fire protection industry is ushering in good development opportunities.
 The Company's fire extinguisher products cover three categories, carbon dioxide, water-based, and dry powder.
 The wide product range offered by the Company can meet the diversified needs of the customers.
 The new Guiding Opinion will be a driver for the Group's fire extinguisher products.
 In addition, the Company's fire extinguishers for non-marine use are granted the Certificate for Product Type Approval by the CCCF and its fire extinguishers for marine use are granted the Certificates of Type Approval by the China Classification Society, Shanghai Branch ("CCS").
 The Company's pressure cylinders have obtained the manufacture licence in the PRC and they meet the quality standards or requirements of the USA and the European Union.